-The developer can take more effective steps to mitigate CSRF [2].
+The developer can take more effective steps to mitigate CSRF [Foua].
 Straightforward mitigations involve checking the origin and referer headers in HTTP requests if they are present, to make sure that requests come from valid sources.
-However, not all browser configurations send these headers, so insisting on them could prevent some users from accessing content.
+However, not all browser configurations send these headers, and they are sometimes removed by network middleboxes, so insisting on them could prevent some users from accessing content.